HongyuHe/text-adventure/docs/assignment2.md

 **ChangeStat**

-This is an implementation of the **Command** interface that acts to change stats associated with a game **Character**, e.g. picking up a sword may increase the player's strength, eating an apple may increase their health, fighting an NPC may reduce health.
+An implementation of the **Command** interface that acts to change stats associated with a game **Character**, e.g. picking up a sword may increase the player's strength, eating an apple may increase their health, fighting an NPC may reduce health.

 **ChangeState**